 - Your little stinker has gotten into something (garbage, dirt, spilled something on themselves).

 - In some dry climates, ferrets' skin dries out and becomes itchy.
 An oatmeal bath is great for this.

 - When it is hot, a cool water bath will help your ferret feel better.

-- A flea bath, if your ferret contracts fleas
+- A flea bath might be needed if your ferret contracts fleas.

 Ideally, try to limit your ferret's regular baths to 3 or 4 times a year.
 Don't worry if you have a little one who likes to get into stuff!
 Extra baths won't hurt them—just be on the watch for skin irritation!

 Gather Your Supplies

 The first thing you should do is gather and prepare everything near the bath or sink.
 You don't want to have to leave your ferret unsupervised while you run and grab something.

 Choose a gentle shampoo.
 There are several ones made specifically for ferrets; however, you can use a cat/kitten shampoo or even baby shampoo.
 Many people prefer the baby shampoo and find that it helps relieve the dry, itchy skin your ferret can get.

 If your ferret isn't dirty, but you are just trying to give him some relief, you can give him an oatmeal bath.
 Do not use instant oatmeal.
 You want to get the raw oats, wrap them up in a satchel or cloth, and let them soak in the water.